 St. Shoghakat Church

-You’ll find Shoghakat Church a block west of the main road.
-This is another landmark linked with the martyrdom story mentioned above.
+You’ll find Shoghakat Church, another landmark linked with the martyrdom story. a block west of the main road.

 Built in 1684, the church is a single-nave domed basilica.
 An earlier 6th-century church once stood at the spot, and before that, a memorial chapel erected by St. Gregory.
 ‘Shogahakat’ means ‘ray of light,’ referring to the vision Gregory saw of Jesus telling him where to build.